EU belittles Russia's Lavrov on way to Skopje talks

 They spoke one day after Russia unveiled a massive hike in defence spending for 2024 — a year in which Russian people will see defence and security gobble up 40 percent of their national budget.

-But if Russia's plans indicated it was preparing for a long conflict, the Western support for Ukraine "will not falter", Nato secretary general Jens Stoltenberg also said in Brussels on Tuesday.
+But if Russia's plans indicated it was preparing for a long conflict, then Western support for Ukraine "will not falter", Nato secretary general Jens Stoltenberg also said in Brussels on Tuesday.

-Meanwhile, Finland closed its huge frontier with Russia on Tuesday on grounds Russia was waving through irregular migrants in order to harass Finnish border guards.
+Finland closed its huge frontier with Russia the same day on grounds Russia was waving through irregular migrants in order to harass Finnish border guards.

-"Russia is now using migration as yet another instrument of pressure on Nato allies — they won't succeed," said Stoltenberg, after Finland joined Nato in April.
+And Stoltenberg said: "Russia is now using migration as yet another instrument of pressure on Nato allies — they won't succeed".

-"I'm absolutely confident Finland can manage this and made the right decision about controlling their borders," he added.
+"I'm absolutely confident Finland can manage this and made the right decision about controlling their borders," he said.

-"There has been no request for an increased Nato presence [in Finland]," he said.
+"There has been no request for an increased Nato presence [in Finland]," he added.

-Part of Lavrov's message in Skopje will likely be that the West is morally bankrupt because it didn't stop Israel from bombing Gaza.
+Meanwhile, part of Lavrov's message in Skopje will likely be that the West is morally bankrupt because it didn't stop Israel from bombing Gaza.

 The line is designed to appeal to southern countries by imputing that Western leaders don't care about Arabs or Muslims they way they do about white people in Ukraine.